 - Check the card reader for any glue, tape or different colours that don’t appear to match the machine.
 Gently pull on the card reader to ensure it’s properly attached.

 In many ways, the internet has added a new layer of convenience to our lives, including the way we manage our finances.
-So, when it comes to banking online or using your mobile, fraudsters are always trying to get one step ahead by using dirty tactics to try and steal your information.
+So, when it comes to managing your money online or using your mobile, fraudsters are always trying to get one step ahead by using dirty tactics to try and steal your information.

-Here are some tips on how you can stay secure when using a mobile banking app:
+Here are some tips on how you can stay secure when using a mobile app:

 - Secure your device with a password or biometric authentication and always remember to log out when you’re finished.